WYRipple/ExpSeek/doc/expseek_documentation.md

 #### Guide Model

 Only takes effect when `need_guidance: true` and `use_guide_model: true`.
-The guide model performs two-stage generation: first selecting the 3 most relevant topics from the knowledge base, and then generating personalized guidance based on the experience triplets under those topics and the current context.
+The guide model performs two-stage generation: first selecting the 3 most relevant topics from the experience base, and then generating personalized guidance based on the experience triplets under those topics and the current context.

 | Parameter          | Type | Description                                                                                                                                                                                                                         |
 | ------------------ | ---- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |